vincent-4/Stock-Look/README.md

 ## Usage 🧐

-Enter a stock ticker symbol (e.g., MSFT) in the input field.
+Enter a stock ticker symbol (e.g., ATLS) in the input field.
 The application would return detailed information about the stock and advise on whether the user should consider buying the stock.

 ## License 🪪